munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 1.md

 <Br><br>
 She buy Schmidt Machine Pistol as her weapons.
 She will not buy or pick up another weapons.
 <Br><br>
-Her voice pitch is 104, which means her voice has a higher pitch and she talks faster.
+Her voice pitch is set to 104, slightly higher than the standard voice.

 ### Hinako
 <Table border="1">